mshurmer/radio-contest/README.md

 A lightweight, real-time logging app for amateur radio contests.
 Designed for use on a local network with up to 5 operators.
 No authentication or internet connection required.

+The software is only required to run the server

+Clients use a normal web browser
 ---

+Make sure to install the server-side packages (Express, SQLite, Socket.IO):

+1. Make sure you have [Node.js](https://nodejs.org) installed (which includes `npm`)

 ## 🚀 Features